 In view of the extent, diversity and complexity of the matters it has to handle, the Supervisory Board has set up a Risk and Audit Committee and a combined Remuneration and Appointments Committee.
+The Supervisory Board can also establish ad hoc committees.
+In 2022, it had such an ad hoc committee in connection with the new franchise.
 The composition of these committees is determined by the Supervisory Board.
 The committees advise the Supervisory Board and prepare its decisions.
 This allows the committees to assist effective decision-making by the Supervisory Board.
 The Supervisory Board as a whole remains responsible for the decisions that have been prepared by a committee.

 Risk and Audit Committee

-The Risk and Audit Committee (RAC) performs its duties pursuant to the Rules of Procedure as established by the Supervisory Board under the provisions of the Code.
+The Risk and Audit Committee (RAC) performs its duties pursuant to the RAC Rules of Procedure as established by the Supervisory Board under the provisions of the Code.
 The RAC advises the Supervisory Board and prepares the Supervisory Board's decisions with respect to monitoring the integrity and quality of NS’s financial reporting and the (assessment of the) effectiveness of NS’s internal risk management and control systems.
-The RAC convenes at least twice a year or as often as it deems necessary, and at least once a year with the external auditor without the Executive Board being present.
-The Rules of Procedure stipulate that the RAC must have at least three members.
-The RAC had six members as at 31 December 2020.
+The RAC convenes with the external auditor as often as it deems necessary, and at least once a year, without the Executive Board being present.
+The RAC Rules of Procedure stipulate that the RAC must have at least three members who are also members of the Supervisory Board.
+The RAC had six members as at 31 December 2022.

 Remuneration and Appointments Committee

 The external auditor is appointed by the General Meeting.
 The external auditor reports to the Supervisory Board and Executive Board on its audit.
-After the examinations and audit, the auditor issues an audit opinion regarding the truth and fairness of the NS financial statements.
+After the examinations and audit, the auditor issues an audit opinion regarding the truth and fairness of the NS annual report and financial statements.

 NS Audit provides independent and objective assurance and advice on the adequacy of governance, risk management and internal control measures in view of the need to support NS's objectives and promote continuous improvement.
-NS Audit is subordinate to the Executive Board, with the NS Audit Director reporting directly to the Chair and CEO.
-The NS Audit Director also reports to the chair of the Risk and Audit Committee.
-The NS Audit Director has direct access to the NS Chair and CEO, the chair of the Risk and Audit Committee, the members of the Executive Board and the external auditor.
+NS Audit is subordinate to the Executive Board, The NS Audit Director reports directly to the Chair and CEO.
+The NS Audit Director also reports to the chair of the RAC.
+The NS Audit Director has direct access to the NS Chair and CEO, the chair of the Risk and Audit Committee, the members of the Executive Board, the members of the Supervisory Board and the external auditor.

 Risk governance at NS has been set up using the ‘three lines of defence’ model.
 The guiding principle in this model is that the first line of defence (the operational business) is responsible for the management of the risks by embedding this properly in processes and clearly assigning responsibilities.
-The second line of defence, which involves the NS Risk, Legal and Integrity & Compliance (I&C) departments, provides support and advice and makes sure that line managers are fulfilling their responsibilities as intended.
+The second line of defence, which includes the Risk & Compliance and Legal departments, provides support and advice and makes sure that line managers are fulfilling their responsibilities as intended.
 In addition, there are safeguards that risks are demonstrably taken into account in decision-making, thanks in part to advice from this second line of defence.
 The third line of defence, involving NS Audit, carries out independent audits to make sure that the risk management and internal control system is working properly.
 Finally, safeguards have been put in place to ensure that NS will learn from incidents, thus promoting the continuous improvement of risk management processes.

-The Council for Sustainable Business Practices is NS's policy preparation body for sustainability issues.
+The CSR (Corporate Social Responsibility) Council is NS's policy preparation body for sustainable enterprise.
 The Council is comprised of the business unit and staff department directors and its meetings are chaired by the Member of the Board for Commerce & Development.
 Where necessary, proposed decisions and policies are submitted for approval to the Executive Board.
 Progress and development in sustainability results are monitored and managed through the regular planning, control and reporting cycle.
-The Council for Sustainable Business Practices periodically discusses the KPI reports on sustainability results.
+Every two months, the CSR Council discusses the KPI reports on sustainability performance.
 In accordance with the Code, the Executive Board is responsible for the aspects of Corporate Social Responsibility that are relevant to NS.
 The Executive Board reports on this to the Supervisory Board and the General Meeting.